IRS Penalties for Late Filing and Payment of Federal Taxes in 2019

-It can be a sinking feeling to finish preparing your tax return only to realize that you owe the IRS money.
-Worse, you may lack the funds to pay right away.
-The Internal Revenue Service charges penalties and interest for late payments, but it also imposes penalties for late filings.
-It makes sense to at least get your tax return in on time because you can avoid compounding the penalties.
+The Internal Revenue Service charges penalties and interest for late payments, and it also imposes penalties for late filings.
+It can be a sinking feeling to finish preparing your tax return only to realize that you owe the IRS money, and worse, you might lack the funds to pay right away.
+It still makes sense to at least get your tax return in on time because you can avoid compounding the penalties.

 The Penalty for Late Payment

 The late payment penalty applies to any portion of your federal tax debt that remains unpaid as of the due date, which is typically the tax filing date.
 The IRS imposes a failure-to-pay penalty of one half of one percent—0.5%—for each month or part of a month that the tax goes unpaid.

 If there's any silver lining here at all, it's that the penalty can't exceed 25% of the total tax you owe.

 The IRS might waive the late payment penalty if you can show that there's a reasonable and justifiable reason for the late payment.
 It can also waive the late filing penalty if you can establish that you didn't file your return on time for reasonable cause, such as because of illness or some other unforeseen calamity.

 The Penalty for Late Filing

 The penalty for filing late is steeper.
 As with the failure-to-pay penalty, it applies to any portion of your tax that remains unpaid as of the filing date, usually April 15 each year unless that date falls on a weekend or holiday.
 The penalty is 5% for each month or part of a month that your tax return is late, again with a maximum penalty of 25%.
 The clock starts at your tax deadline and the penalty accrues until you file your return.